grafana/loki/docs/sources/getting-started/_index.md

 {container="evaluate-loki_flog_1"} |= "POST"
 ```

-To see every log line with the value of `401`:
+To see every log line with the value of 401:
 ```
 {container="evaluate-loki_flog_1"} |= "401"

 ```
-To see every log line other than those the value `401`:
+To see every log line other than those that contain the value 401:
 ```
 {container="evaluate-loki_flog_1"} != "401"
 ```